Renault Scénic: Facelift

-The RX4 sold particularly poorly in Australia, New Zealand, Japan, and Malaysia.
-Selling fewer than 500 units in each country.

-As of 2021, approximately only 2500 (6%) of the original 40,000 RX4 examples remain on the road worldwide.
-Making the RX4 the second rarest Renault model of the 2000s, after the Renault Avantime.

 Latin America

 From 1998 to July 2010, the Scénic was manufactured in Curitiba, Brazil, for South American markets.
 It was available with flex fuel engines.
 From 2006, an appearance package which added black plastic bumpers and fog lamps called the Scénic Sportway was produced.
 It was different from the European Scénic RX4.

 It was also assembled in Mexico from December 2000 to mid-2004 at Cuernavaca Nissan plant.
 This was the very first cross-manufacturing operation between the two brands of the newly created Renault-Nissan Alliance.

+Asia

+In 2004, Iran's Kish Khodro had planned to build a facelifted version of the Scénic as the Kish Khodro/Sinad Veek, but in 2005 Renault decided to focus on their long standing relationship with SAIPA and ended other Iranian collaborations.
+The Sinad Veek was listed as available for a little bit longer (without the discreet Renault logos which appeared on the first prototype), but it appears not to have entered production.